shirok/Gauche/gc/doc/scale.md

 # Garbage collector scalability

-In its default configuration, the Boehm-Demers-Weiser garbage collector is not thread-safe.
-It can be made thread-safe for a number of environments by building the collector with `-DGC_THREADS` compilation flag.
-This has primarily two effects:
+If Makefile.direct is used, in its default configuration the Boehm-Demers-Weiser garbage collector is not thread-safe.
+Generally, it can be made thread-safe by building the collector with `-DGC_THREADS` compilation flag.
+This has primarily the following effects:

   1. It causes the garbage collector to stop all other threads when it needs to see a consistent memory state.
+It intercepts thread creation and termination events to maintain a list of client threads to be stopped when needed.
   2. It causes the collector to acquire a lock around essentially all allocation and garbage collection activity.
 Since a single lock is used for all allocation-related activity, only one thread can be allocating